muhammadrezaulkarim/datamerging/README.md

 cd target

-5. Submit the program to the Spark cluster with spark-submit command running the following command from the target directory:
+5. Submit the program to the Spark cluster with 'spark-submit' running the following command from the target directory:

-/opt/spark/bin/spark-submit --verbose \
---class solutions.datamerging.DataMergingApp \
---master spark://spark-master:7077 \
+/opt/spark/bin/spark-submit --verbose --class solutions.datamerging.DataMergingApp --master spark://spark-master:7077 /tmp/target/datamerging-1.0.0-SNAPSHOT-jar-with-dependencies.jar
-/tmp/target/datamerging-1.0.0-SNAPSHOT-jar-with-dependencies.jar

 You need to replace 'spark://spark-master:7077' with your Apache Spark Cluster Master node hostname.